zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-7.md

 This is English as a Second Language Podcast episode 621.
 I’m your host, Dr. Jeff McQuillan, coming to you from the Center for Educa tional Development in beautiful Los Angeles, California.

 Our website is eslpod.com.
-Go there to download a Lear ning Guide for this episode that will help you improve your English – and i mprove your life in general!
+Go there to download a Learning Guide for this episode that will help you improve your English – and i mprove your life in general!

 Today’s episode is a story about a man who goes to a bar,  and there is another man at the bar who wants to fight him.
 Sounds exciting !
 Let’s get started. > I was sitting at my local bar waiting for my friends to a rrive to watch the game.
 Two guys sitting a few seats away kept giving me strange loo ks, and one of them said, “What are you looking at?”
 I looked around to ma ke sure that he was speaking to me, and before I could respond he said, “Yo u want a piece of me?
 You and what army?
 Let’s take it outside.”
 > By this time, I realized that this guy was trying to pick a fight with me and I wasn’t sure what to do.
 I was hoping that I could make peace w ith him or at least hold him off until my friends got there.